parrt/msan501-old/README.md

 The golden rule: **You must never represent another person’s work as your own.**

 If you ever have questions about what constitutes plagiarism, cheating, or academic dishonesty in my course, please feel free to ask me.
-I’m happy to discuss the issue in a forthright manner.

 **Note:** Leaving your laptop unattended is a common means for another student to take your work.
 It is your responsibility to guard your work.
 Do not leave your printouts laying around or in the trash. *All persons with common code are likely to be considered at fault.*